CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 No need to say, classes and other structures must be marked as public to be visible outside of a framework or a library.
 Not surprisingly, only objects that are needed for clients of a framework or a library should be exposed.

 ### PROS & CONS
-Now let's have a look at some pros & cons of both binaries.
+Now let's have a look at some pros & cons of both.

 **Dynamic:**

   - **PROS**
     - Faster app start time as library is linked during app launch time or runtime, therefore the main executable has lesser memory footprint to load
-    - Can be opened on demand, therefore might not get opened at all if user do not open specific part of the app (`dlopen`)
+    - Can be opened on demand, therefore, might not get opened at all if user do not open specific part of the app (`dlopen`)
     - Can be linked transitively to other dynamic libraries without any difficulty
     - Can be exchanged without the recompile of the main executable just by replacing the framework with a new version
     - Is loaded into a different memory space than the main executable